Ofgeha-Gelana/py/Readme.md

 #### Happy coding!

-here fetch clear for sharing contanirs and contanirs freezing the underst
+here fetch clear for sharing contanirs and contanirs freezing the understa